 10 years ago, it occurred to me that maybe women do death differently.
 That’s when I bought the domain name, Final Fling, in the hope that I could contribute in some way.
 We’re more about emotional engagement than transaction.
 We’re collaborative, supportive, we cut to the chase and focus on the important things.
 We’re good at […]

-Final Fling is part of A Quiet Revolution… a small, quiet movement to promote creative and positive living in a Humanist way.
-A Quiet Revolution aims to encourage human beings to fulfil themselves by paying attention to the things that matter most and bring most meaning in life… love, care, mindfulness, friendships, ‘family’ – in all shapes and […]
+Final Fling is connected to the Scottish Charity, A Quiet Revolution… a small, quiet movement to promote creative and positive living in a Humanist way.
+A Quiet Revolution aims to encourage human beings to fulfil themselves by paying attention to the things that matter most and bring most meaning in life… love, care, mindfulness, friendships, ‘family’ – in […]

 6 months after its launch, in September 2012, Final Fling won the title for Most Outstanding Contribution to Understanding Death at the Good Funeral Awards 2012.